 Bilateral Economic Relations

 The U.S. strongly believes that private sector growth and economic opportunity are keys to Tunisia’s prosperity and long-term stability.
-The U.S. and Tunisia signed a Science and Technology Agreement in 2014, a Trade and Investment Framework Agreement in 2002, a Bilateral Investment Treaty in 1990, and a Tax Convention in 1989.
-In addition, the two countries launched a high-level Joint Economic Commission in 2016.
-The U.S. Government continues to support Tunisia's efforts to attract foreign investment.
+The U.S. and Tunisia signed a Customs Mutual Assistance Agreement and agreement to implement the Foreign Accounts Tax Compliance Act in 2019, a Science and Technology Agreement in 2014, a Trade and Investment Framework Agreement (TIFA) in 2002, a Bilateral Investment Treaty (BIT) in 1990, and a Tax Convention in 1989.
+In addition, the two countries launched a high-level Joint Economic Commission (JEC) in 2016.
+The U.S. Government continues to support Tunisia’s efforts to attract foreign investment.